nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">

-:heavy_check_mark: **Example:**
+:green_book: **Example:**

-* `clear c/expense`: clears all entries in expenses by setting the state to an empty one.
+* `clear c/expense`: Clears all entries in expenses by setting the state to an empty one.

-* `clear c/revenue`: clears all entries in revenues by setting the state to an empty one.
+* `clear c/revenue`: Clears all entries in revenues by setting the state to an empty one.

 </div>